-The optional integrated placement year before your final year allows you to put your knowledge and skills into practice and gain valuable industry experience.
+The optional integrated placement year between your second and final years allows you to put your knowledge and skills into practice and gain valuable industry experience.

 Level Six (final year)

 The final year focuses on your individual research project aligned to your particular interests as well key developments in crop and livestock science.
 Alongside this you will investigate the role of social licence and one health in the modern agricultural industry.
 Alongside your core modules, optional modules will allow you to investigate the agricultural supply chain, strategic management or livestock nutrition.